Starring: Russell Crowe, Christian Bale

 Crowe’s Ben Wade is the opposite – totally cavalier about cold-blooded killing, yet gentlemanly and polite.
 He’s the scariest kind of bad guy because he’s so charming and calm; you can’t help but like him even though you know he’s on no side but his own.
 Crowe managed to evoke both a commanding outlaw leader, and a respectful, observant artist.
 It’s baffling, and I’m here for it.

-I don’t want to talk about Ben Foster as Charlie Prince, but I have no choice because he was such a huge part of the story.
+I don’t even want to talk about Ben Foster as Charlie Prince, but I have no choice because he was such a huge part of the story.
 Ben Foster creeps me the f*ck out, in every movie.
-He’s GOOD at being the horrible character that you really want to see killed.
+He’s SO GOOD at being the horrible character that you really want to see killed.
 His eyes look fully crazy, like the kind of crazy that has had too many concussions and randomly wakes up surrounded by dead bodies, covered in blood.

 Foster would be the perfect choice to play Quentin Ross if they ever make The Winter Family into a movie.